Causes of the American Civil War

 The Union (United States) had been compared to a compact or agreement between the states as referenced in the Declaration of Independence, and the Federal government had been stated as having limited powers with the states as referenced in the 10th Amendment to the U.S. Constitution.

 Many analogies have also been used or applied to the Union and secession.
 Perhaps one of the best analogies regarding secession is divorce.
-When a couple divorces, there is a dissolution of the union or agreement between two parties.
+When a couple divorces, there is dissolution of the union or agreement between two parties.
 The cause or causes which led to the divorce may vary, but the end result is that the two parties are no longer in union.
 When the parties are engaged in a contested divorce, consequently, it must then proceed to court.
-What led to the divorce is now irrelevant and moot, the principal fact is that the divorce itself is being contested.
+What led to the divorce is now irrelevant and moot; the principal fact is that the divorce itself is being contested.
 If the divorce is denied the right to a hearing, then the divorce itself is now the sole subject in question and it leads to the core and greatest question: Why do we have courts and laws and the Constitution?
 Regarding said discussion, to resolve disputes between parties.

-*An 1800's historical perspective and context regarding state identity and loyalty:
+*An 1800's historical perspective and context regarding state identity and loyalty

 The day after the firing on Fort Sumter, the United States Secretary of War, Edwin Stanton, directed that all United States Military Academy (West Point) cadets must take a "new oath of allegiance."
 Previously, each cadet had taken an "oath of allegiance to his respective State."
 Now, they were required to "swear feilty** to the United States paramount to any other state, county or political entity."
 While the cadets were in full uniform, the new oath was administered in the chapel in the presence of the Academy staff.